 More companies are telling workers to return to the office, including in Minnesota.
 Last year, 3M and U.S. Bank dialed back their remote work policies.
-And in January, General Mills told employees they need to come in three days a week.
+And in January, General Mills told some employees they need to come in three days a week.

 Has your employer changed its in-office policies?
 Share your story to help inform our reporting.